awsdocs/aws-iot-docs/developerguide/jobs-api.md

 A collection of name\-value pairs that describe the status of the job execution\.

 `queuedAt`
-The time, in milliseconds since the epoch, when the job execution was enqueued\.
+The time, in seconds since the epoch, when the job execution was enqueued\.

 `startedAt`
-The time, in milliseconds since the epoch, when the job execution was started\.
+The time, in seconds since the epoch, when the job execution was started\.

 `lastUpdatedAt`
-The time, in milliseconds since the epoch, when the job execution was last updated\.
+The time, in seconds since the epoch, when the job execution was last updated\.

 `versionNumber`
 The version of the job execution\.
 Job execution versions are incremented each time they are updated by a device\.